On the failure of Gorensteinness at weight 1 Eisenstein points of the eigencurve: Introduction

-The non-smoothness of $\cC$ at $f$ causes the vanishing at $s=0$ of the Kubota-Leopoldt $p$-adic $L$-function $L_p(\phi \omega_p,s)$, $\omega_p$ being the Teichmuller character.
-Using the relation between $L_p(\phi \omega_p,s)$ and the constant term of $\cE_{\mathbbm{1}, \phi}$, Darmon, Dasgupta and Pollack constructed a first order cuspidal deformation of $f$ which played a pivotal role in their work \cite{DDP} on the Gross-Stark conjecture over totally real number fields.
+The non-smoothness of $\cC$ at $f$ is related to the vanishing at $s=0$ of the Kubota--Leopoldt $p$-adic $L$-function $L_p(\phi \omega_p,s)$, $\omega_p$ being the Teichm\"uller character.
+Using the relation between the element $\zeta_\phi(X)\in \varLambda$ defined in \eqref{Kubota--leopoldt} and the constant term of $\cE_{\mathbf{1}, \phi}$, Darmon, Dasgupta and Pollack constructed a first order cuspidal deformation of $f$ which played a pivotal role in their work \cite{DDP} on the Gross--Stark conjecture over totally real number fields.
 Their strategy consists in taking a suitable combination of Eisenstein series and, via the action of certain Hecke operators, producing a cuspidal Hida family that, while not being an eigenform itself, yields a first order eigenform.
-Theorem \ref{main-thm}, and its expected generalisation to totally real number fields, gives a more precise result as it implies the uniqueness of the cuspidal deformation at first and in fact at any order.
+Theorem~\ref{main-thm}, and its expected generalisation to totally real number fields where $p$ is inert (see \cite{betina-dimitrov-shih}), gives a more precise result as it implies the uniqueness of the cuspidal deformation at first and in fact at any order.

-When $\phi$ is quadratic, then $f$ has CM by an imaginary quadratic field in which $p$ splits, and Theorem \ref{main-thm}(i) implies that that congruence power series attached to the unique CM Hida family passing through $f$ does not vanish at $X=0$.
-This is used in a forthcoming work of Burungale, Skinner and Tian \cite{BST} on a conjecture of Perrin-Riou regarding the local non-triviality at $p$ of $p$-adic Beilinson-Kato elements attached to elliptic curves over $\Q$.
+\begin{rem} When $\phi$ is quadratic then $\cF$ admits a familiar description as a Hida family interpolating theta series for the imaginary quadratic field fixed by $\phi$.
+Theorem~\ref{main-thm}(i) then implies that the characteristic power series of the congruence ideal attached to $\cF$ (see \cite[(6.9)]{HT}) does not vanish at $X=0$, as conjectured by Hida and Tilouine \cite[p.~192]{HT}.
+This is used in a forthcoming work of Burungale, Skinner and Tian \cite{BST} on a conjecture of Perrin--Riou regarding the local non-triviality at $p$ of $p$-adic Beilinson-Kato elements attached to elliptic curves over $\Q$.
+Theorem~\ref{main-thm}(i) is also used in \cite{shih-wang} to show that the source of the map $\varpi$ in Sharifi's Conjecture \cite[Proposition~5.7]{sharifi} (see also \cite[(2.3)]{shih-wang}) is one-dimensional after localising at a prime ideal of the Iwasawa algebra corresponding to a trivial zero of the Kubota--Leopoldt $p$-adic $L$-function. \end{rem}